 Gender equality and inclusive electoral and socio-economic practices are crucial for the establishment of a functioning democracy.
-Participation, inclusion and citizenship rights are just as fundamental to the success of a functioning democratic state as are elections, systems of check and balances and a range of political parties.
-Despite the continuous denial of such rights from the concerned authorities, women across the Middle East, Africa and Asia have been increasingly raising their voices with an intention of entering the democratic process.
-In May 2005, Gender Concerns International recognized the need and supported these initiatives through organizing an international conference in Cairo, Egypt.
-Since then, Gender Concerns International has implemented several programmes aimed at achieving gender equality, such as all female election observation missions across the globe.
+Participation, inclusion, and citizenship rights are just as fundamental to the success of a functioning democratic state as are elections, systems of checks and balances, and a range of political parties.
+Despite the continuous denial of such rights from the concerned authorities, women across the Middle East, Africa, and Asia have been increasingly raising their voices with an intention of entering the democratic process.
+In May 2005, Gender Concerns International recognized the need and supported these initiatives by organizing an international conference in Cairo, Egypt.
+Since then, Gender Concerns International has implemented several programs aimed at achieving gender equality, such as all-female election observation missions across the globe.

 Bayan II: Inclusive governance and improved security through influencing (December 2014 – December 2016, Kabul, The Hague, Brussels, New York)